vivekamin/content-based-recommendation/README.md

 # How to run the project:

    - Two different folders:
         - wikibook-crawler
         - front-end

    -  Setup Elasticsearch before crawling and indexing documents using Docker or manually installing it.

-    - For Web-App, be in `front-end` folder:
+   - Setup Elasticsearch, Kibana, web-app using Docker, be in `front-end` folder:
         - If using docker,
             - Run `npm install`
             - Run `cd ..`